Manifold Fitting under Unbounded Noise: Introduction

 \section{Introduction}

 Linearity has been viewed as a cornerstone in the development of statistical methodology.
 For decades, prominent progress in statistics has been made with regard to linearizing the data and the way we analyze them.
-More recently, various kinds of high-throughput data that share a high dimensional characteristic are often encountered.
-Although each data point usually represents itself as a long vector or a big matrix, in principle they all can be viewed as points on or near an intrinsic manifold.
-Moreover, modern data sets no longer comprise samples of real vectors in a real vector space but samples of much more complex structures, taking values in spaces which are naturally not (Euclidean) vector spaces.
-We are witnessing an explosion in the amount of ``complex data'' with geometric structure and a growing need for statistical analysis of it utilizing the nature of the data space.
+More recently, the phenomenon of high-throughput data, which share a high dimensional characteristic in their varying forms, has become more commonplace.
+Although each data point usually represents itself as a long vector or a large matrix, in principle they all can be viewed as points on or near an intrinsic manifold.
+Moreover, modern data sets no longer comprise samples of real vectors in a real vector space but samples of much more complex structures, assuming values in spaces that are naturally not (Euclidean) vector spaces.
+We are verily witnessing an explosion in the volumn of “complex data'' with a geometric structure and, therefore, a growing need for statistical analysis, utilizing the nature of the data space.

 The manifold hypothesis has been carefully studied in \cite{fefferman2016testing}.
 Here, we only present several relevant examples to make sense of that hypothesis intuitively: the high dimensional data samples tend to lie near a lower dimensional manifold embedded in the ambient space.
-The classical Coil20 dataset\cite{nene1996columbia}, which contains images of 20 objects, may be taken as an example.
+The classical Coil20 dataset \citep{nene1996columbia}, which contains images of 20 objects, may be used as an example.
 For each object, images are taken every 5 degrees as the object is rotated on a turntable, and each image is of size $32 \times 32$.
 In this case, the dimension of ambient space is the number of pixels, which is 1024, while the latent intrinsic structure can be compactly described with the angle of rotation.
-In addition to Coil20, such a structure occurs in many other data collections.
+In addition to Coil20, such a structure can be found in many other data collections.
 In seismology, two-dimensional coordinates of earthquake epicenters are located along a one-dimensional fault line.
-In face recognition, high-dimensional facial images are controlled by lighting conditions \cite{GeBeKr01} or head orientations \cite{happy2012video}.
+In face recognition, high-dimensional facial images are dependent on lighting conditions \citep{GeBeKr01} or head orientations \citep{happy2012video}.